As you learn more about WordPress, you may occasionally come across something called a blogroll.

 Plugin Description

-The Link Library plugin allows you to display a list of all your link categories and a complete list of links plus descriptions and notes …
+Link Library gives you the ability to display a list of your link categories and a complete list of links together with descriptions and notes …

-This useful plugin can be used to create a page on your site containing a list of all of the link categories in your Links area, plus all links listed in these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users become aware of any additions made to to your link library.
+Link Library can be used to create a page on your website containing a list of all of the link categories in your Links area, plus all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your link collection that lets your site users become aware of any additions made to to your link library.

 Congratulations!
-Now you know how to add a featured links section to your WordPress site.
+Now you know how to how to add a blogroll and manage links in your WordPress sidebar menu.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya